BS EN 455 – European Standard for Medical Gloves

 For further help, or information contact your local Supermax Sales Manager, or e-mail This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 For Quality, Regulatory and technical issues contact This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Supermax Healthcare UK is the European subsidiary of Supermax Corporation Berhad, the world’s 2nd largest manufacturer of disposable examination gloves.
-Our European Headquarters are based in Peterborough from where we distribute to the whole of Europe.
+Supermax Healthcare Limited is the European subsidiary of Supermax Corporation Berhad: a world leading manufacturer of disposable examination gloves.

 Legal Information

-Anti Slavery & Human Trafficking Policy // REACH Statement // Ethical Standards Code of Conduct Policy // Child Labour Policy // H & S Report 2021 // Standard Terms - UK // Standard Terms - Europe // Supermax Healthcare - Tax Strategy // Environmental Policy // Carbon Reduction Plan // Quality Policy // Slavery & Trafficking Statement
+Anti Slavery & Human Trafficking Policy // REACH Statement // Ethical Standards Code of Conduct Policy // Child Labour Policy // H & S Report 2024 // Standard Terms - UK // Standard Terms - Europe // Environmental Policy // Carbon Reduction Plan // Quality Policy // Slavery & Trafficking Statement // ISO 9001

 Supermax Healthcare Ltd, Unit 12-16 Titan Drive, Fengate, Peterborough, PE1 5XN.